microlinkhq/metascraper/CONTRIBUTING.md

 curl https://microlink-html.herokuapp.com/https://metascraper.js.org > index.html
 ```

-Then we are going to use the file as html in our tests:
+Then use the file as html in your tests:

 ```js
 /* test/integration/index.js */